Take a course in Alaska's wildest classrooms!

 Denali National Park and Preserve

-Hiking will be off trail over uneven tundra, forest, and river bar terrains, covering distances of approximately 3-5 miles round trip with as much as 1,500 feet of elevation gain.
-We will likely encounter wet tundra / forest conditions and stream crossings with water levels that are above hiking boots.
+Hiking will be strenuous, covering distances up to several miles round trip and including as much as 1,500 feet of elevation gain.
+We will be hiking off trail on steep, rough, uneven, and unstable rocks, tundra, and/or forested terrain.
+We will likely encounter wet tundra / forest conditions and minor stream crossings.
 Participants must be in good physical condition.

 Like any outdoor activity, there are inherent risks associated with our field courses yet we actively manage our exposures and depend on you to play a role in our risk management.
 Read more here.